CYDP0127/cydp0127.github.io/pages/about.md

 > I believe life is a journey of finding meanings of life.

-Hi, I am Daniel from South Korea, currently working at a startup company.
+Hi, I am Daniel Choi from South Korea, currently working at a startup company.

 Life is a long journey of finding meanings of life.
 Some are looking for a stable job and happy family and